digitalr00ts/kickstart/README.md

 but not composed for building live distribution disks.

 ## MIN.CFG
-Minimal setup
+Minimal setup - Generic

 ## BASE.CFG
-Basic tools and cli
+Basic tools and cli - Korora
+Common base for server and desktop deployments

+## BASE-X.CFG
+Installs X11 and basic configuration for GUI deployments

+## XFCE-MIN.CFG
+Installs XFCE, but no applications.

 ## Xfce Desktop
 A customized Korora Xfce Desktop which is the bases for the other variants.